dxlr8r/argus/docs/functions.md

 ```sh
 rm_at_key obj ['key ...'] pos
 ```
+s
 Description: Deletes entry in obj where key and value matches and is at position pos (`[0-1]+`).
-If pos is 0 remove the first entry, if 1 remove the last entry.
+If pos is 1 remove the first entry, if 0 remove the last entry.

 ## get